JernejPuc/sidegame-py/README.md

-At its base resolution (`256x144`), `sidegame` should be able to be rendered at hundreds of FPS (on average - drops can still occur), which should make it light enough to not be a bottleneck in distributed AI training processes (network and device synchronisation should probably play a larger role).
+At its base resolution (`256x144`), `sidegame` should be able to be rendered at hundreds of FPS (on average - drops can still occur), which should make it light enough for AI training setups.
+In distributed setups, note that network and device synchronisation also play a role.

-For human interfaces, it is expected to be upscaled to higher resolutions, where FPS is effectively limited by the argument `render_scale`.
-For example, scale `4` corresponds to a resolution of `1024x576`, which should run with steady 120FPS, and scale `5` (`1280x720`) with upwards of 60FPS, while scale `6.25` (`1600x900`) may already drop to 50FPS and below (with target tick rate of `60`).
+For human interfaces, it is expected to be upscaled to higher resolutions, using the argument `render_scale`.
+Here are a few scale-to-resolution correspondences:

-This is caused by increased demand on the CPU to copy the original (`256x144`) rendered frame into the pixels of a larger window to be displayed.
-Therefore, these performance numbers will vary and depend on the capabilities (and active load) of your CPU.
+- `4` -- `1024x576`
+- `5` -- `1280x720`
+- `6.25` -- `1600x900`
+- `7.5` -- `1920x1080`
+- `10` -- `2560x1440`

-Additionally, going above 144FPS is not recommended, because it seems that resources start to be taken away from the audio streaming thread in the background (subject to Python's [GIL](https://docs.python.org/3/library/threading.html)) and sounds may become choppy.
+Presently, going above 144FPS is not recommended, because it seems that resources start to be taken away from the audio streaming thread in the background (subject to Python's [GIL](https://docs.python.org/3/library/threading.html)) and sounds may become choppy.
 This does not have to be an issue in AI actors,